volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 ### Solution #3 and #4

-The **handleClick** method can be bound inside of the render as well:
+The **handleClick** method can also be bound within the render as well:

 ```jsx
 render() {